 Cook the beef:

 - Crumble the ground beef into a medium-sized skillet and brown it over medium heat.
-When all of the beef is browned, drain off the excess grease then add the spices to the pan: the chili powder, cumin, garlic powder, salt, onion powder, black pepper and oregano, along with ½ cup of water.
+When all of the beef is browned, drain off the excess grease then add the spices to the pan: chili powder, cumin, garlic powder, salt, onion powder, black pepper and oregano, along with a ½ cup of water.

 Assemble the salad:

-- Leftover salad can be stored in a covered container for up to 2 days.
+- Leftover taco salad can be stored in a covered container for up to 2 days.
 Makes about 10 cups.

 Notes